Drathal/react-playground/README.md

   * runs a development server at `localhost:3000`
   * runs mocha tests on file change
-  * extracts all language definitions and creates a `messages.pot` file
+  * extracts all language definitions and creates a `messages.pot` file on change
   * watches `*.po` files and creates message strings

 ```shell